10 of Our Favorite Kendra Scott Necklaces for 2019

 This long tasseled pendant by Kendra Scott combines art and science perfectly.
 A navy blue stone is polished and cut in such a way that a band of light slices through the center of it.
 It is reminiscent of a cat’s eye with the narrow, slit-like pupil.
 Known as chatoyancy, it is a brilliant application of science to jewelry making.
 It is another example of Kendra maintaining a firm understanding of how to make otherwise inexpensive materials look positively lush.

-Framed in rhodium silver, a long tassel of chain is suspended beneath the brilliant blue cabochon.
+Framed in rhodium silver, a long tassel of the chain is suspended beneath the brilliant blue cabochon.
 It comes on a lengthy thirty-inch chain.
 Typically we are all about the layered life with long pieces like this one.
 But in this case, we think solo will do this necklace the most justice.
 Pair it with other shades of blue and denim for a monochrome look.
 Or pop it over a complementary color like a bright orange to have it stand out.

 8. Kalani Pendant in Amethyst Dichroic Glass